How we use your information

 Storing this information

-We hold your data in respect of the Local Plan process for the duration of the Local Plan process plus 5 years (or until the Local Plan is reviewed, whichever is longer).
-For the purposes of the Self and Custom Build Register until such times as a suitable plot has been secured and the self or custom build complete, or if we are informed that the person or association on the register no longer wishes to be included.
-For the purposes of the Brownfield Register until sites have been developed or circumstances change (the Brownfield Register is revised and updated annually).
+We hold your data in respect of the Local Plan process for the duration of the Local Plan process plus five years (or until the Local Plan is reviewed, whichever is longer).
+For the purposes of the self and custom build register until such times as a suitable plot has been secured and the self or custom build complete, or if we are informed that the person or association on the register no longer wishes to be included.
+For the purposes of the brownfield register until sites have been developed or circumstances change (the brownfield register is revised and updated annually).

 Who we share this information with

-We do not routinely share personal information with anyone in relation to the Local Plan process or Brownfield Registers.
+We do not routinely share personal information with anyone in relation to the Local Plan process or brownfield registers.
+We do not intend to share special category data information with any third parties.

 - Each of the authorities mentioned in subsection (2) must have regard to each register under section 1 that relates to its area when carrying out the functions mentioned in subsection (4).